 The entity handle in the RDAP response MUST contain the Repository Object Identifier (ROID of the contact object, <contact:roid>, as defined in RFC5733) for the Contact object.
 For example, a Registrar could obtain the ROID from the Registry via EPP and cache the information locally.
 The RAA 2013 defines that this information MUST be shown if available from the Registry.
 If this information is not available from the Registry (e.g., a "thin" Registry), the handle MUST contain the unique identifier within the Registrar.

-The eventAction type last changed reflects the date and time of the latest successful update known to the Registrar.
+The eventAction type last changed MUST reflect the date and time of the latest successful update known to the Registrar.
 Registrars are not required to constantly refresh this date from the Registry.

 The status element MUST reflect the latest known set of EPP statuses in the Registry.
 Registrars are not required to constantly refresh the EPP statuses from the Registry.